iwahjoedi/iwahjoedi.github.io/_website/_sources/_index.rst.txt

-.. iwahjoedi index file, created by `ablog start` on Mon Nov  4 22:29:39 2019.
+..
+IWahjoedi index file, created by `ablog start` on Mon Nov  4 21:33:44 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.